Alice: Madness Returns: Plot

-Returning to London, Alice starts to recall her memories of the night of the fire and realizes that Dr. Bumby was there.
-He was responsible for the death of her sister and her whole family.
+Returning to London, Alice starts to recall her memories of the night of the fire and realizes that Dr. Bumby is responsible for the deaths of her sister and her whole family.
 She comes to the conclusion that Dr. Bumby is attempting to erase the memories of the fire from her mind and, as he has done with other children, trying to leave her (and the orphans) as "blank toys" to be taken by abusive masters and child molesters for a price.
-Furious, Alice confronts both Dr. Bumby in the real world at the Moorgate station and Dr. Bumby's Wonderland counterpart, the Dollmaker, in her fantasy on the Infernal Train.
-Dr. Bumby admits to his crimes, and even attests to setting Alice's home on fire after Lizzie refused his advances, removing any witnesses to having raped her that night.
+Furious, Alice confronts both Dr. Bumby in the real world at the Moorgate station and the Dollmaker, Dr. Bumby's Wonderland counterpart, in her fantasy on the Infernal Train.
+Dr. Bumby admits to his crimes and even attests to setting Alice's home on fire after Lizzie refused his advances, removing any witnesses to having raped her that night.
 He points out that by wiping out her Wonderland, he will make her forget the events of that night, while he continues as a member of high society and secretly sells young children for prostitution.
 Alice defeats the Dollmaker in Wonderland, giving her the strength in the real world and in her mind to push Dr. Bumby into the path of an oncoming train, killing him.

 As Alice leaves the station, she finds herself in a hybrid vision of London mixed with Wonderland, Londerland.
 Alice wanders into the unknown terrain as the Cheshire Cat monologues that Alice has found the truth that was "worth the pain fighting for", and Wonderland, though damaged, is safe for the time being.